Evidence of mixed scaling for mean profile similarity in the stable atmospheric surface layer: Introduction

-Observed differences across the empirical relations in Fig. \ref{fig:relations} are often attributed to experimental uncertainty \citep{Yaglom1977} or the use of data periods in conditions where MOST is not valid \citep{Kouznetsov2010}.
+Observed differences across the empirical relations in Fig. \ref{fig1} are often attributed to experimental uncertainty \citep{Yaglom1977}, the passage of large-scale eddies \citep{Salesky2020}, or the use of data periods in conditions where MOST is not valid \citep{Kouznetsov2010}.
 The latter point is particularly relevant for very stable conditions characterized by weak winds and global intermittency \citep{Holtslag1986,Mahrt1999}.
 Previous works have shown that data points deviating from the linear trends are often associated with conditions exhibiting nonstationarity \citep{Mahrt2007} or a non-canonical energy spectrum without a clear inertial subrange \citep{Grachev2013}.

 It is also possible that some of the variability in empirical fits is due to the relevance of additional parameter(s) such that $\zeta$ provides incomplete similarity.
 Zilitinkevich and co-authors used asymptotic matching arguments and generalized length scales to introduce dependencies on the Coriolis frequency $f$ and properties of the capping inversion such as the Brunt-V\"{a}is\"{a}l\"{a} frequency $N$ \citep{Zilitinkevich1989,Zilitinkevich2000,Zilitinkevich2005}.
-The length scales associated with these frequencies, i.e. $u_*/f$ and $u_*/N$ \citep{Zilitinkevich2005}, are closely related to the ABL depth $h$ \citep{Kitaigorodskii1988}, which suggests $\phi$ may depend on $h$ in addition to $L$.
+The length scales associated with these frequencies, i.e. $u_*/f$ and $u_*/N$ \citep{Zilitinkevich2005}, are closely related to the equilibrium ABL depth $h$ \citep{Kitaigorodskii1988}, which suggests $\phi$ may depend on $h$ in addition to $L$.
 Previous studies have introduced $h$ into the similarity relations, but have predominately focused on augmenting MOST to capture trends above the surface layer \citep[e.g.,][]{Gryning2007,Optis2014}.

+There is further research into the influence of $h$ on stably-stratified turbulence based on the transition between continuous and intermittent turbulence.
+Multiple parameters and knowledge of the overall boundary layer structure are required to predict the transition between these regimes \citep[see, e.g.,][]{Williams2013,Monahan2015}.
+In particular, simulations have shown that the critical point for the collapse of turbulence depends on both the stability and a bulk Reynolds number \citep{Deusebio2015}, and in certain cases $h/L$ is explicitly used \citep{Wiel2007,Donda2014}.
+The role of $h$ in the collapse of turbulence suggests it is a critical parameter to the phenomenology of stratified flows, and this idea is extended here to the fully turbulent regime through a reassessment of structural similarity.